 5. Expect your traffic to drop

 Unfortunately, while you can expect the amount of money you receive per ad to increase, the total amount of traffic to your site is likely to drop.
 For some sites, December is a great month, but for most…not so much.
 This is not only because people become distracted from the beginning of December, but also because there are far fewer people online in the period between Christmas and New Year than usual.

-People go to parties, go on holiday, see their friends and family… and check their phone less.
+People go to parties, go on holiday, see their friends and family… and check their phones less.
 It’s a good time for everything except website traffic.

-If you are running a fun entertainment type site, then you will possibly see an increase in traffic as increased free time means more random internet surfing for some.
-For all other types of site, it’s very likely that your traffic will decrease.
+If you are running a fun entertainment-type site, then you will possibly see an increase in traffic as increased free time means more random internet surfing for some.
+For all other types of sites, it’s very likely that your traffic will decrease.

 If you are doing any sort of financial planning around December, then a drop of between 10%-25% in traffic (from November) is not unreasonable.

 6. Don’t overdo Christmas, but don’t ignore it either

 Remember that Christmas is a big opportunity for increasing sales, but it’s not an opportunity for you alone.
 Every site that is selling something is trying to cash in, and it can become an arms race to see who can be the most Christmassy.

 In digital marketing, you should never forget that the effort you put in should be less than what you get out.
 While putting in the extra effort to make Christmas special for your family is a wonderful thing, working yourself ragged during the holiday period is probably not worth it.

 If you put in too much effort (by adding a Santa animation to your sales page for example), then it can get a bit overbearing for many people.
 At the same time if you do nothing to acknowledge Christmas then people might get randomly offended too.